 - See the Discover Baja Border Chart for information on which border crossings have Ready Lanes and the hours of the lanes.

 The SENTRI lane is the fastest way to cross the border, but it is also the most expensive option and the process to get a SENTRI card can take months and is extensive with background checks, supplying personal information and in-person interviews.
 SENTRI (Secure Electronic Network for Travelers Rapid Inspection) passes are issued by the U.S. Customs and Border Protection to prescreened applicants and vehicles to help them pass over the border more quickly and efficiently.
 The application process for the SENTRI pass can be rigorous.
-You will first apply online through the GOES (Global Online Enrollment System).
+You will first apply online through the Trusted Traveler Program.
 You will complete and submit an application and a background check will be performed.
 If approved, you will be asked to come in for an interview where you will answer questions about your application, show documentation, be fingerprinted, photographed and have your car inspected if you will be crossing the border in a vehicle.

 The entire process usually takes about 2-3 months and will cost $122.25 per person.
 The pass is valid for 5 years.

 SENTRI Application process

 - Go to the Trusted Traveler Program (TTP) website to start the application process.
 You will pay a $25 USD application fee.